Thursday, April 30, 2015

 4.6 - All men hold the absolute right and authority to defend their rights against trespass and other violations.

-4.7 - No man or group thereof may act against the rightful acts of another.
+4.7 - No man or group thereof may act against the rightful acts of another, regardless of purport of authority to the contrary.

 6.1 - All Free Men retain the right to enter into contracts and other agreements with one another, singly and severally.

-7.1 - Any Man violating the Cardinal Proscription where an articulated and demonstrable loss to another is proven is guilty of having committed a Crime.
+7.1 - Any Man violating the Cardinal Proscription where an articulated and demonstrable trespass to another is proven, is guilty of having committed a Crime.

-7.2 - Any Man having committed a Crime loses his status as a Free Man and assumes that of Criminal until such time as he has made his victim whole and paid whatever other debts have been assessed for his crime.
+7.2 - Any Man having committed a Crime may lose his status as a Free Man, assuming that of a Criminal until such time as he has made his victims whole and has paid whatever other debts have been assessed for his crime, including time of incarceration.

-7.3 - Criminals may forfeit some or all of their rights including proprietorship of his own life.
+7.3 - Criminals may forfeit some or all of their rights including proprietorship of his First Property.

 I invite and challenge anyone and everyone to examine it and attempt to punch holes in the logic it employs and the truth is conveys.